tingxin/DevIoT_RaspberryPi_Starter_Kit/README.md

     {
         "address":"10.140.92.25:9000",                  #required, it is DevIot platform server address, format should be: ip:port
         "mqtthost":"10.140.92.25:1883",                 #required, it is the DevIot platform MQTT server address, format should be: ip:port
-        "communicator": "MQTT",                         #optional, the way about connect the server, MQTT or HTTP, by default the value will be "MQTT"

         "appname":"raspberry",                          #optional, the name of you gateway service app, it should not be empty, by default the value will be "arduino".
         "account":"",                                   #optional, your account of DevIot platform, most of the time,it should be a mail address, by default it will be empty, it means this gateway will be used for all DevIot users